james-t-larson/neutral-times-api/taskell.md

 - Integrate with some kind of plagarism checker
     > Need to make sure that these are effective.
     > Can use the responses from this as a way to train the assistant with fine tuning.
+- Implement Custom Categories
+    > Custom Categories should be something before new categories suggestions
+- There needs to be able to mark a certain article as bad, and maybe a  check list for how?
 - Integrate with Mozilla TTS
     > I would like the news read to me.
 Check out Mozilla TTS and see if it's good enough for this
 - User Profiles need to be defined